Dynamical compatibility for finite and infinite population models used in genetics: The inverse problem

 To study this class of games, we start with the following lemma:

 \begin{lemma} Let $\mathcal{P}_n$, for $n\in\N$ be the set of strictly positive polynomials in $[0,1]$ with degree at most $n$ and normalized such that $\int_0^1p(x)\rd x=1$.
 Define

-Then for all $n\in\N$, $n\ge 2$, $0<\gamma_{n+1}\le\gamma_n\le \gamma_0=1/2$ and $\lim_n\gamma_n=0$.
+Then for all $n\in\N\cup\{0\}$, $0<\gamma_{n+1}\le\gamma_n\le \gamma_0=1/2$ and $\lim_n\gamma_n=0$.
 Furthermore $\sup_{p\in\mathcal{P}_{n}}\int_0^1xp(x)\rd x=1-\gamma_n$. \end{lemma}

 \begin{proof} The value of $\gamma_0$ is immediate.
 The fact that the sequence is non-increasing follows from the inclusion $\mathcal{P}_{n}\subset\mathcal{P}_{n+1}$.
 It is clear that $\gamma_n\ge 0$.
-We claim that $\gamma_n>0$, otherwise, there is a sequence of polynomials with degree at most $n$ converging to a Dirac-delta supported at $x=0$, which is absurd.
-Finally, as there are polynomial delta-sequences in $[0,1]$ (e.g., $(n+1)(1-x)^n$), we conclude that $\gamma_n\to 0$.
+We claim that $\gamma_n>0$, otherwise, there is a sequence of polynomials with degree at most $n$ converging to a Dirac delta supported at $x=0$, which is absurd.
+Finally, since there are polynomial delta-sequences in $[0,1]$ (e.g., $(n+1)(1-x)^n$), we conclude that $\gamma_n\to 0$.
 The last claim is immediate. \end{proof}

 We use this result to show that given coordinate-like replicator dynamics, with one stable interior point at $\xs\in(0,1)$, there is a polynomial potential, with a sufficiently large degree, such that the associated Moran process has one and only one interior EMS at $\xs$, and no further metastable points.